 Prime numbers, those elusive integers divisible only by 1 and themselves, have captivated mathematicians for centuries.
 But the assertion that all odd numbers are prime is a bold one that demands careful examination.
-While it is true that all prime numbers (except for 2) are odd, the reverse is not necessarily the case.
-In this article, we'll embark on a journey to dissect this mathematical proposition, uncover the truth, and delve into the properties that define both odd and prime numbers.
+Here's the thing — while it is true that all prime numbers (except for 2) are odd, the reverse is not necessarily the case.
+In this article, we'll embark on a journey to dissect this mathematical proposition, uncover the truth, and walk through the properties that define both odd and prime numbers.

 Main Subheading

 To understand why not all odd numbers are prime, we need to first define what odd and prime numbers are.
-Odd numbers are integers that cannot be evenly divided by 2, leaving a remainder of 1.
-Examples include 1, 3, 5, 7, 9, and so on.
+That's why examples include 2, 3, 5, 7, 11, and so on.
+Practically speaking, examples include 1, 3, 5, 7, 9, and so on.
 Prime numbers, on the other hand, are integers greater than 1 that have exactly two distinct positive divisors: 1 and themselves.
-Examples include 2, 3, 5, 7, 11, and so on.
+So odd numbers are integers that cannot be evenly divided by 2, leaving a remainder of 1.
 The critical point to note is that while primality imposes a strict divisibility condition, being odd merely describes a number's relationship with the number 2.

 Comprehensive Overview